 My practice involves the dialogue between order and chaos.
 The process is a constant experiment with the physical properties of paint (color, texture, sheen), moving between addition and subtraction, making and unmaking.
+It's a call and response conversation much like an improvisational jazz set.
 All working to a place where I lose control of the painting, and then struggling back to achieve the right balance between wild spontaneity and emotional restraint.
 This is a struggle that I have to revisit with every painting, straining to hear an interior alphabet that leaks out during the actual act of painting.
-It is a personal and, I hope, universal language that I have to relearn and translate every time and is the challenge that drives me on to the next work.
+It is personal and, I hope a universal language that I have to relearn and translate every time and is the challenge that drives me on to the next work.

 My Road Rage photography series tackles these same problems, and attempts to capture this same dynamic, through the lens of the camera.
 While out on the streets, I am always on the lookout for ambiguous accidents of beauty and power, ground into the common pavement.

 My work is inspired from the natural and manmade phenomena I observe in the world around me.
 The historical context of my work is that of Abstract Expressionism, Post-painterly Abstraction, Color Field painting and Minimalism.